toshas/torch-fidelity/README.md

 and reported as a part of the evaluation protocol.

-- *Changing verbosity*: verbose mode is enabled by default, so both command line and programmatic interfaces report progress to STDERR.
+- *Changing verbosity*: verbose mode is enabled by default, so both command line and programmatic interfaces report progress to `stderr`.
 It can be disabled using the `--silent` command line flag, or `verbose` keyword argument.
 However, it is useful to keep it enabled when extending the code with custom input sources or feature extractors, as it allows to prevent unintended usage of the cache.

 ## Level of Fidelity

-The path from inputs to metrics values contains the following steps:
+The path from inputs to metrics contains the following steps:
 1. Image interpolation (resizing) and normalization (bringing RGB values to the range acceptable by the pre-trained model),
 2. Using the pre-trained model to extract features from properly sized and normalized images,
 3. Compute metrics values from the extracted features.

-Let's consider these steps in the reversed order:
+Let's consider how close each of these steps can be implemented in a different framework:

-### Computing metrics from features (Step 3)
-This step is usually performed on CPU using a math library like scipy.
-It is neither the bottleneck of computations, nor the source of precision loss or non-determinism; `torch_fidelity` uses the original features-to-metric code for this step in most cases.

-### Pre-trained Model (Step 2)

-All three metrics were introduced to evaluate 2D images with Inception V3 as a feature extractor.
-The architecture of Inception V3 used in TensorFlow is slightly different from both the paper and what is implemented in torchvision.
-The author of [[4]](https://github.com/mseitzer/pytorch-fid) did the heavy lifting of porting the original architecture to PyTorch, as well as exporting all learnable parameters into a PyTorch checkpoint.
-The code attempts to download the checkpoint from github.
-However, it is also possible to perform model conversion locally and load checkpoint from a file (see `util_convert_inception_weights.py` and `--feature-extractor-weights-path` command line key).

-As indicated by the tests (`test_convolution.py`, `test_inception.py`), the output of the pre-trained TensorFlow model varies from time to time given the same inputs, which can be improved using NVIDIA's `tensorflow-determinism` package.
-PyTorch uses CuDNN as a backend, and its outputs do not vary even when determinism is not enabled.
-Slight differences between outputs of TF and PT convolutions exist even with maximum determinism, which does not allow us to claim bit-exactness.
-Further troubleshooting reasons for inexact outputs of convolution is complicated by varying behavior between CPU and GPU, and also between different CPUs.

-### Interpolation (Step 1)
+### Interpolation

 Bilinear interpolation is a known source of problems with determinism and reproducibility, as there are quite a few ways to align corners of an image, each giving a different result [[5]](https://machinethink.net/blog/coreml-upsampling/).